|Alma Mater:||Spring Hill College|

-Guard James McCann was a first team All-CCAA selection, while guard Adam Klie was tabbed the 2013-14 CCAA Freshman of the Year.
+Guard James McCann was a first team All-CCAA selection, while Klie was tabbed the 2013-14 CCAA Freshman of the Year.

 During his tenure as an assistant coach, Olen played an integral part in all aspects of running the program, including serving as the Tritons' recruiting coordinator.
-His primary duties also included developing UCSD's post players.
+His primary duties also included developing UC San Diego's post players.

 Olen joined the UC San Diego coaching staff as a second assistant under head coach Bill Carr for the 2004-05 season.
 Just one year later, he was promoted to first assistant.

-In 2007-08, UCSD posted an 18-12 overall record, its best since joining the NCAA Division II ranks prior to the 2000-01 season.
-The Tritons won their first CCAA Tournament Championship and earned a berth in the NCAA Division II West Regional for the first time in program history.
+In 2007-08, UC San Diego posted an 18-12 overall record, its best since becoming a Division II program.
+The Tritons won their first CCAA Tournament title and earned a berth in the NCAA Division II West Regional for the first time in program history.

 In 2008-09, the Tritons finished with an overall record of 17-11, recording back-to-back winning seasons for the first time at the Division II level.

-While at UCSD, Olen has helped coach players to 15 All-CCAA selections and three Tritons have garnered league Freshman of the Year accolades.
+While at UC San Diego, Olen has helped coach players to 20 All-CCAA selections and four Tritons have garnered league Freshman of the Year accolades.

 As a player at Spring Hill College in Mobile, Ala., Olen helped the Badgers to three straight appearances in the NAIA National Tournament, including trips to the NAIA Elite Eight in 2000 and 2001.